 Dragon Fruit Margarita

-For a change of pace, try this refreshing tropical margarita made with dragon fruit, a beautiful cactus fruit with a mild melon-like flavor.
+For a change of pace, try this refreshing tropical dragon fruit margarita, a beautiful cactus fruit with a mild melon-like flavor.

 - 1 ripe dragon fruit (see notes)